Rheumatoid Factor

 What does a positive Rheumatoid factor test mean?

-Is Rheumatoid factor used to monitor treatment effectiveness?
+Can Rheumatoid factor be used to monitor treatment response?

 If you have any feedback, please get in touch.